bilby-dev/bilby/CONTRIBUTING.md

 Below, we give a schematic of how the code is structured.
 This is intended to help orient users and make it easier to contribute.
-The layout is intended to define the logic of the code and new merge requests should aim to fit within this logic (unless there is a good argument to change it).
+The layout is intended to define the logic of the code and new pull requests should aim to fit within this logic (unless there is a good argument to change it).
 For example, code which adds a new sampler should not effect the gravitational-wave specific parts of the code.
 Note that this document is not programmatically generated and